rastko/bean-and-brew/PRD.md

 | **As a** social enthusiast **I want to** find limited-edition coffees **so that** I can share something exclusive with friends | <ul><li>Reserve coffees clearly marked as "Limited Edition"</li><li>Exclusivity and scarcity messaging prominent</li><li>Visual design shareable (high-quality photos)</li><li>Supply info visible to create urgency</li></ul>                         |
 | **As a** brand advocate **I want to** tell my friends the Bean & Brew story **so that** they understand why it's special       | <ul><li>Brand story accessible and compelling on Origins page</li><li>Farmer stories with visuals shareable</li><li>Content about roasting process educational and interesting</li><li>Clear differentiation from commodity coffee messaging</li></ul> |

-### Secondary User: Brand Advocate (Mark)

-**Motivation:**

-- Wants to share exclusive, unique products with friends
-- Enjoys talking about quality and craftsmanship
-- Values being "in the know" about limited editions

-**Key Need:**

-- Reserve coffee clearly labeled as exclusive
-- Story compelling enough to share

 ---

 ## ✨ Features & Requirements